riceissa/issarice.com/wiki/college-computer-setup.md

 Part of why I didn't change earlier was that most classes continued to not really require a laptop; we never programmed in class or anything and all I needed was a browser, which the tablet adequately supplied.
 Even when studying with my friend, a lot of the time we'd just be reading and doing problems on paper, so being able to program wasn't *that* important.

-In spring quarter though, I finally got a Thinkpad x220^[Two friends independently suggested I get this machine!], which was great timing because having an actual mobile machine to program on was important for [ATM S 559]().
+In spring quarter though, I finally got a Thinkpad x220^[Two friends independently suggested I get this machine!], which was great timing because having an actual mobile machine to program on was important for [[ATM S 559]].

 # Second year at UW